How to exercise during your menstrual cycle

 During the first half of your cycle – known as the follicular phase, you may feel quite energetic.
 This is because, after your period finishes, your body produces more oestrogen.
 Oestrogen is a female sex hormone which can boost your energy levels - and could increase your stamina for exercise.
 It is at its highest near to ovulation (when you release an egg from an ovary each month).

 After ovulation, you enter the second half of your menstrual cycle – which is called the luteal phase.
-Towards the end of this time, you might find yourself feeling sleepier.
+Towards the end of this time, you might find yourself feeling more tired.
 This is because your body produces more progesterone.
-Progesterone is a hormone which can also make you feel warmer than you would be during the first stage of your cycle.
+Progesterone is another hormone.
+It can also make you feel warmer than you would be during the first stage of your cycle.

 Everyone is different and you’ll need to find what works for you.
 But using the information you now have about the different phases of the cycle can help.
 For example, you could try using your extra energy in the first half of your cycle to do higher intensity exercise.
-This could include:
+This could include the following.

 - Dance classes